 Finding an Editor

-Developmental editors look at the overall structure, pacing, character evolution, and whether the content is age-appropriate.
-For children’s books, this ensures that the story is engaging and understandable for the targeted age group.
+Developmental editors assess the overall structure, pacing, character development, and whether the content is age-appropriate.
+For children’s books, this helps you understand if your story is engaging and understandable for the targeted age group.

 Copy editors focus on grammar, sentence structure, and clarity, adjusting the language to suit the developmental stage of your audience.

-Finally, proofreaders catch minor errors—spelling, punctuation, and formatting mistakes—before your book is ready for publication.
+Proofreaders catch minor errors before your book is ready for publication.

-Finding an editor can be done through platforms like Upwork, or BookBaby, which allow you to compare different professionals and get quotes.
+Finding an editor can be done through platforms like Upwork or BookBaby.

 You can also turn to organizations like SCBWI (Society of Children’s Book Writers and Illustrators) or the Editorial Freelancers Association, which offers directories of qualified editors.

-When hiring an illustrator or editor, it’s important to have clear legal agreements in place.
-In children’s publishing, “work-for-hire” contracts are common—these ensure that you, the author or publisher, retain full rights to the artwork or edited material.
+When hiring an illustrator or editor, have clear legal agreements in place.
+In children’s publishing, “work-for-hire” contracts are standard.
+This way you retain full rights to the artwork or edited material.

-Without a proper agreement, the illustrator may legally own the images, which could limit how you use or distribute your book.
+Without an agreement, the illustrator may legally own the images, which could limit how you use or distribute your book.
 Always clarify copyright ownership, licensing rights, and payment terms upfront to avoid future conflicts.

 9. Create a Book Dummy

-Taking the time to create one can help prevent costly revisions later.
+Taking the time to create a book dummy can help prevent costly revisions later.

 10. Publish Your Book